panglesd/slipshow/docs/examples.rst

-Also note that being "real-life" presentations, they were made under time constraints, sometimes using older Slipshow versions with fewer features, so the code might not be the cleanest, but that is fine for demonstration purposes.
+Also note that being "real-life" presentations, they were made under time constraints, sometimes using older Slipshow versions with fewer features, so the code might not be the cleanest, but this is fine for a presentation.

 .. contents::
    :local: